gustafguner/ci-server/README.md

 If everything is working correctly then whenever a Pull Request is made to the repository in GitHub, the CI server should be able to compile the code, execute tests and notify the results.

 ### Running Tests

+Description of how to run the automated tests on the system.

 ## Built With